 - When we start aging, our cells don’t regenerate as quickly as they did when we were young.

-- Tretinoin directly affects our gene expression, regulating all our age-related issues by eliminating dead dark cells & allowing fresh, young skin cells to come up to the surface.
+- Tretinoin works by directly affecting our gene expression, regulating all our age-related issues by eliminating dead cells, speeding skin cell turnover time to double & allowing fresh, young skin cells to come up to the surface.